FinnArundel/boscode-doc/doc/IST/learning_activities.md

 9 Build an open-loop system with your robotic kit.
 10 Design and build a model with your robotic kit using the motor actuator.
 The model should include a sensor to control the movement of the motor.
 An example is a car that travels in one direction until it touches a wall, then reverses.

 ___

+## 15 Software development and programming

+### 15.0 In action Finding the Titanic

+* Read chapter 15 page 321.

+1 List the three computer languages used to find the Titanic.
+2 Describe a major strength of each of these languages.
+3 What are the main similarities and differences between human languages and computer languages?

+___

+### 15.1 People: Software developers

+* Read chapter 15.1 pages 322 - 325.

+1 Several universities offer combined degrees with computer science as one component.
+Find out what combinations are offered at three universities.
+2 In your own words, suggest to what extent software developers have to be `inventors` of the future.

+___

+### 15.2 Basic programming ideas - Activities

+* Read chapter 15.2 pages 326 - 333.

+1 Identify three parts of a computer program.
+2 Identify three control structures that can be used in all programs.
+3 What are the names of the two selection control structures?
+4 What are the names of the two repetition control structures?
+5 Draw a simple flowchart to show pre-test repetition.
+6 Draw a simple flowchart to show post-test repetition.
+7 Define the term `variable`.
+8 What two things should be done with a variable before it is used in a program?
+9 Explain why it is important for a variable to be declared in a program.
+10 Explain why natural languages cannot yet be used to program a computer.
+11 Compare three computer language versions of `Hello world!` code.
+12 Research and describe the differences between an event-driven and a sequential programming language.

+___

+### 15.3 Data types- Activities

+* Read chapter 15.3 pages 334 & 335.

+1 List the data types and variable names you might use in your programming language to hold the following data: a first name
+b birth date
+c URL for a web page
+d recommended retail price
+e bank balance
+f the number of printers in the network
+g the sale price for a house.
+2 Think about different ways of representing dates.
+Invent two ways of representing dates in a computer`s memory.
+3 Search the web for examples of how different programming languages store integers and real numbers.
+Provide two language examples for: a integer b long integer c single-precision real numbers d double-precision real numbers.

+___

+### 15.4 Issues: Different languages

+* Read chapter 15.4 pages 336 - 337.

+1 How many different languages are spoken by the peoples of the world?
+2 What are the five top-ranking languages, in terms of the number of people who speak them?
+Rank Language Native speakers (millions) % of world population
+3 What international equity issues are involved in this issue of software and languages?
+4 The English language uses words composed of combinations of letters from a 26-letter alphabet.
+The QWERTY keyboard is well suited to this.
+Find out how modern computers and software can be made to work with languages using a different alphabet.

+___

+### 15.5 Functions - Activities

+* Read chapter 15.5 pages 338 & 339.

+1 Give examples of the symbol used for `not equal to` in various languages.
+2 Give three examples of arithmetic operators.
+3 Give three examples of relational operators.
+4 Give three examples of logical operators.
+5 What is concatenation?
+6 Use pseudocode to give an example of an assignment statement.
+7 What is the purpose of a counter?
+8 What is the purpose of a function?
+9 Give an example of an input function.
+10 Give an example of an output function.
+11 Work out what the following line of code might do: `SalePrice = RRP - (RRP * DiscountRate)` 12 Work out what the following line of code might do: `TimeTaken = TimeFinished - TimeStarted` 13 Find out about five useful functions used in your programming language, and prepare a short table summarising how these functions can be used.

+___

+### 15.6 Algorithms - Activities

+* Read chapter 15. pages 340 - 343.

+1 Define the term 'algorithm'.
+2 What are two ways to represent an algorithm?
+3 Draw and describe each of the symbols used in flowcharting.
+4 What are the differences between pseudocode and ordinary English?
+5 Write an algorithm expressed in flowchart form for finding the largest of four integers.

+___

+### 15.7 Desk checking and subprograms - Activities

+* Read chapter 15.7 pages 346 - 349.

+1 What is the purpose of desk checking?
+2 Describe the steps involved in performing a desk check on a program.
+3 What are the main reasons for using subprograms?
+4 Functions are different to ordinary subprograms in that they return a value.
+Explain why some subprograms don`t need to return a value.
+5 Find out about the syntax for subprograms in the language you are using.
+Teacher to advise depending on language taught 6 Find out why the GOTO statement is regarded as bad practice in programming.

+___

+### 15.8 GUI layout - Activities

+* Read chapter 15.8 pages 350 - 351.

+1 Identify two types of GUI.
+2 Identify four elements in a WIMP GUI.
+3 Why might WIMP be unsuitable as the user interface for a touchscreen phone using fingers as a pointer?
+4 List the GUI elements used on a standard smartphone application.

+___

+### 15.9 Programming languages - Activities

+* Read chapter 15.9 pages 352 - 353.

+1 What is source code?
+2 What is object code?
+3 What was the world`s first universal computer language?
+4 What should be considered when choosing a computer language for a project?

+___

+### 15.10 Data structures - Activities

+* Read chapter 15.10 pages 354 & 355.

+1 What is the difference between an array and a record?
+2 How do you declare an array in Visual Basic and Pascal?
+3 Give examples of the use of an array and a record structure in a program.
+4 Find out about the rules for using arrays in the language you are using.
+5 How do you declare an array with two dimensions?

+___

+### 15.11 Testing program code and detecting errors - Activities

+* Read chapter 15.11 pages 356 & 357.

+1 Identify three types of programming errors.
+2 At what point in the development of a program does a programmer discover a run-time error?
+3 How can syntax errors be avoided?
+4 How can logical errors be avoided?
+5 Find out the meaning of the term `computer bug` and research when this term was first used and by whom.

+___

+### 15.12 Correcting errors and program documentation- Activities

+* Read chapter 15.12 pages 358 & 359.

+1 Identify three tools commonly found in an IDE`s debugger.
+2 What is the difference between a stub and a flag?
+3 Name two internal forms and one external form of documentation used by programmers.
+4 What is the difference between using a debugger and using stubs, flags and debugging output statements to find errors?
+5 What is one important feature of intrinsic documentation and why is it important?
+6 Find out about the debugging tools available in the programming language you are using, and describe how they are used.
+7 Find out about the documentation tools available in the programming language you are using, and describe how they are used, showing examples.
+___